ssddi456/drei/README.md

 ## Requirements

+develop and test on vscode >= 1.23.1

 ## Extension Settings

+basicly the same as vetur's setting

 ## Known Issues

 at this time

+- doesn't validate all interpolation properly, treat interpollation as full functional js but it isn't.
 - doesn't support type check and intellisense for filter function type which in interpolation
 - doesn't support type check and intellisense for variables which in scoped slot
 - doesn't support type check and intellisense for sanData's data path and params